chase-moskal/renraku/readme.md

     ```
 1. `client.ts` — finally, let's call this from a web browser
     ```ts
-    import {httpRemote} from "renraku"

-      // note, we import the *type*
+      // note, we import the *type* here
       //    ↓
     import type {exampleApi} from "./api.js"
+    import {httpRemote} from "renraku"

     const example = httpRemote<typeof exampleApi>("http://localhost:8000/")

-    // now you can call your remote api
+    // now you get a "natural" calling syntax,
-    // just like local async functions
+    // feels like ordinary async functions:

     await example.now()
       // 1723701145176